mrkvon/developing-distributed-app/offer.md

 So... anyways... let's end the rant here, leave it unresolved, and move on.

+### Cover our eyes and skip discoverability :see_no_evil: :hear_no_evil: :speak_no_evil:

 In our app, for the time being, we'll assume that the hospex data are stored in `/public/hospex.ttl`.

 This happens to be a challenge on its own.

-If one webId is https://myusername.solidcommunity.net/profile/card#me, other is https://solidweb.org/myusername/profile/card#me and another is https://myusername.net/data#i, how do we construct the `/public/hospex.ttl` url?
+If one webId is https://myusername.solidcommunity.net/profile/card#me, other is https://solidweb.org/myusername/profile/card#me and another is https://webid.myusername.net, how do we construct the `/public/hospex.ttl` url?
 We take yet another shortcut (look into the code and describe).

 ### Fetch and display